silverorbit/silverorbit.github.io-src/content/Mongo_Atlas_Fargate.md

 - API is containerized using Docker and image were pushed to  ECR.
 - Saves time in managing EC2 instances, Fargate handles them.
-- We did not need to manage MongoDB clustered as it is hosted on the same region and secured with peering.
+- We did not need to manage MongoDB cluster as it is hosted on the same region, with read replica and secured with peering.

 In the future, we will continue upgrading the setup, with more details and best practices in deploying this project.